underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 Singleton types applied to literal values are called *literal types*.
-We don't normally interact with them because the default behaviour of the compiler is to "cast" literals to their nearest non-singleton type.
+We don't normally interact with them because the default behaviour of the compiler is to "widen" literals to their nearest non-singleton type.
 So, for example, these two expressions are essentially equivalent: